zuweie/EasyHighlightTextBlock/README.md

 # Easy Highlight TextBlock
 ## Introduce
-**When developing a WPF project** , I often use the TextBlock control.
-I feel **ball-ache** When I want to highlight a string within a TextBlock! for example here's the code to Highlight Text within yellow :
+**When developing a WPF project** , I often use the TextBlock.
+I feel **ball-ache** When I want to highlight the string of TextBlock !! for example here's the code to Highlight Text by yellow :

 ```c#
 // set the text background to yellow ~~